rastrau/geowebforum-scraper/README.md

 The code is licensed under the [GNU General Public License v3.0](https://github.com/rastrau/geowebforum-scraper/blob/master/LICENSE).
 Conditions by [geowebforum](https://geowebforum.ch/benutzungsordnung.php) might apply for the data.

+## Collaboration
+If you'd like to further develop this code or talk about applications, I'm open.
+Please [get in touch through mail](mailto:ralph.straumann@gmail.com) or directly on GitHub.

 ## Dependencies and Development
 Non-core Python packages:
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup): A package for website scraping